-For students who intend to study the Mathematics Extension 1 course, it is recommended that they study the Stage 5.3 optional topics (identified by #) Curve Sketching and Polynomials, Functions and Logarithms, and Circle Geometry of Mathematics Years 7-10 Syllabus.
-Currently studying the Mathematics course 15240
+For students who intend to study the Mathematics Extension 1 course, it is recommended that they study the Stage 5.3 optional topics of Curve Sketching and Polynomials, Functions and Logarithms, and Circle Geometry in the Mathematics Years 7-10 Syllabus.
+Students must be currently studying the Mathematics Advanced course.